 Gothenburg wants to understand how AVs can be used to create a sustainable, attractive city and there are many activities related to AVs going on in the city.
-For instance, in the Drive Me project, the city is working with Volvo Cars and five more stakeholders to pilot fully autonomous (SAE Level 4) cars with 100 normal commuters, on public roads in 2017.
+For instance, in the Drive Me project, the city is working with Volvo Cars and five more stakeholders to pilot fully autonomous (Level 4) cars with 100 normal commuters, on public roads.

 CoEXist use cases in Gothenburg